Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai-sustainability-policy.md

 Both Azure and OpenAI are hosted on Azure hardware and are there for covered by the [Azure sustainability policy](https://azure.microsoft.com/en-gb/explore/global-infrastructure/sustainability)

 ## Private Models and the HAi Lab
-As outlined in our [Corporate Social Responsibility](https://www.hornbill.com/hubfs/Policies/Corporate%20Social%20Responsibility.pdf) policy, our data center supplier are commited to net zero carbon emitions by 2050.
+As outlined in our [Corporate Social Responsibility](https://www.hornbill.com/hubfs/Policies/Corporate%20Social%20Responsibility.pdf) policy, our data center supplier are committed to net zero carbon emissions by 2050.